patel-zeel/gpax/docs/intro.md

 GPAX
 ============================

 GPAX is a Gaussian process library in Python desigend for research.
+Checkout the Examples page for some examples of how to use GPAX.